 The Palme Center cares for the health and well-being of individuals, the safety of our partners and the sustainability of our relationships.
-Therefore, safety for all who are bound by the Code of Conduct is a priority.
-This concerns issues of personal safety, such as threats, vulnerability, conflicts and behavioural risk factors as well as matters of organisational such as damage to reputation and confidentiality concerns.
+Therefore, safety for all who are covered by the Code of Conduct is a priority.
+This concerns issues of personal safety, such as threats, vulnerability, conflicts and behavioural risk factors as well as matters of organisational safety such as damage to reputation and confidentiality.
 The Palme Center has an obligation to ensure the safety of staff and to discuss safety and security with partners.
 Everyone also has a personal responsibility to act safely with a high degree of risk awareness.
-The ones who are bound by the Code of Conduct should practice utmost care not to expose themselves or others to unnecessary risks.
-Consideration to safety should be taken when accommodation and trips are planned as well as for activities on your spare time when travelling.
-It is important to be updated on the security situation in the country concerned, follow general travel instructions, recommendations of the Palme Center as well as other information that would ensure safety.
+Those covered by the Code of Conduct should practice utmost care not to expose themselves or others to unnecessary risks.
+Consideration to safety should be taken when planning accommodation and trips as well as for activities on your spare time when travelling.
+It is important to be updated on the security situation in the country concerned, follow general travel instructions (including the Foreign Ministry's), recommendations of the Palme Center as well as other information that would ensure safety.